Donearm/Quotes/quotes.md

 > bitter fruits of a geniality of thought or feeling at the root of
 > anti-biological tendencies.
 It is not the soul being sick, but the
 > protection failing, or else being rejected because it is experienced --
-> correctly -- as a betrayal of ego's highest potential
+> correctly -- as a betrayal of ego's highest potential.
 #### Why We Lie: The Evolution of Deception and the Unconscious Mind, David Livingstone Smith

 > He who hasn't experienced a full depression alone and over a long period
-> of time, he is a child
+> of time, he is a child.
 #### Jens Bjorneboe

 > This is the great lesson the depressive learns: nothing in the world is